mukul-rathi/old-personal-website/posts/demystifying-deep-learning/lstm-recurrent-neural-network-from-scratch.md

 series: Demystifying Deep Learning
 part: Part 10
 title: Recurrent Neural Networks
-layout: default
 comments: true
 date:  2018-09-17 10:00:00
 excerpt: Neural networks optimised for NLP and sequences - the RNN, GRU and LSTM networks
 image: /assets/blog/RecurrentNet/rnn.png
-caption: A Recurrent Neural Net <em> Image Credit - Chris Olah </em>
+caption: A Recurrent Neural Net Image Credit - Chris Olah

+redirect_from: /2018/09/17/RecurrentNet.html
 ---

 We move onto the next neural network architecture - the **recurrent neural network**, used for tasks where the input is a sequence.